Sleep Device Testing to Promote Sleep in Infants

 Infants will utilize the sleep device during sleep for 20 days

-Infants will sleep on a novel device with built-in sensor technology that tracks sleep patterns and provides output based on historical sleep data.
+Infants will sleep on a novel device with built-in sensor technology that tracks sleep patterns and provides output to soothe them to sleep.
+The device will give this output for first 10 nights, then wean the output the child receives over 10 nights.

 What is the study measuring?